Updated on April 29th, 2024 by Bob Ciura

 While many retailers have struggled with adapting to the change in commerce shopping habits, Walmart has made the proper strategic investments in our view.
 The company’s impressive e-commerce growth is reflective of this view.

-The company has performed well and the stock has outperformed the S&P 500 Index in the past five years.
-We find the company’s dividend track record to be impressive, even if the most recent dividend hikes were on the small side.
+The company has performed well and the stock is currently trading at an all-time high.
+We find the company’s dividend track record to be impressive, even if the most recent dividend hikes were on the smaller side.

 If you are interested in finding more high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful: